 These instructions are also available in pdf format.
 We recommend using the PDF version if a printable manual is required.

-This component is used to save files that have been attached to HTML forms using the <input type="file"...> tag.
-It can be used to save the file or files to disk on the server or it can be used to save to a binary field in a database.
-The form attributes "method=post" and "enctype=multipart/form-data" must be used.
+This ASP component is used to save files that have been attached to HTML forms using the <input type="file"...> tag.
+The files can be saved to disk on the server or extracted in a binary form for saving in a database or for passing to an image manipulation component.

 regsvr32 dllname